Tenants

 - United States Environmental Protection Agency (EPA)

-The City of Indianola has compiled a list of resources and information regarding rental housing.
-This document includes information regarding the adopted rental code, what to expect on an inspection, and resources regarding housing.
+The Rental Housing Guide includes information regarding the adopted rental code, what to expect on an inspection, and resources regarding housing.

-This document is known as the Rental Housing Guide and should only be used as reference by rental property owners, property managers, tenants and likewise.
-It should not be interpreted as the rule of the law.
+The Rental Housing Guide and should only be used as a reference by rental property owners, property managers, tenants, and likewise.
+It should not be interpreted as the rule of law.

 HOME, Inc. provides counseling and educational services for both tenants and landlords.
 Additionally, they provide resources on housing and utility assistance, veteran and disability services, and more.
 Visit the HOME, Inc website for more information.